Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - Purdue and its opponents have combined to score more than 63.5 points in two games this season.

-- The combined points per game average of the two teams, 66.3, is 2.8 points above Thursday's over/under.

-- The 48 combined points per game that these two squads have allowed this season are 15.5 fewer than the 63.5 over/under in this contest.
+- The two teams combine to score 66.3 points per game, 2.8 more than the over/under in this contest.

-- The Volunteers and their opponents score an average of 62 points per game, 1.5 fewer than Thursday's total.
+- These two squads combine to surrender 48 points per game, 15.5 fewer than this contest's over/under.

-- In 2021, games involving the Boilermakers have averaged a total of 52.9 points, 10.6 fewer than this game's set over/under.
+- Volunteers games have an average total of 62 points this season, 1.5 fewer than Thursday's over/under.

 Tennessee Stats and Trends

-- Tennessee has played 12 games, with five wins against the spread.

-- This season, the Volunteers have an ATS record of 3-2 in their five games as a favorite of 4.5 points or more.

-- Tennessee has gone over the point total in 75% of its opportunities this year (nine times in 12 games with a set point total).
+- Tennessee's games this year have gone over the point total in 75% of its opportunities (nine times in 12 games with a set point total).

-- When Tennessee records more than 20.5 points, it is 5-5 against the spread and 7-3 overall.
+- When Tennessee puts up more than 20.5 points, it is 5-5 against the spread and 7-3 overall.

-- In games that Tennessee picks up more than 341.6 yards, the team is 5-7 against the spread and 7-5 overall.
+- In games that Tennessee piles up over 341.6 yards, the team is 5-7 against the spread and 7-5 overall.

 - The Volunteers have 12 giveaways this season, while the Boilermakers have 16 takeaways .